Video Rotator for Mac: How to Rotate/Flip Videos on Mac

 Have you ever recorded video with your iPhone, Sony or camcorder only to find that the video is rotated 90 degrees or 180 degrees when you play it back on your Mac?
-Do you think it's a bother since Apple doesn't include a rotate tool in iMovie suites?
-Fortunately, there's an excellent solution - Filmroa for Mac(Originally Wondershare Video Editor for Mac).
-This simple video rotator for Mac lets you rotate MP4, FLV, AVI, VOB, TS, TRP, M2TS, MTS, TP, DAT, WMV and MKV videos horizontally or vertically with ease.
+Do you think it's a bother that it is not easy to roate or flip video?
+Fortunately, there's an excellent solution - Filmora for Mac.
+This simple video rotator for Mac lets you rotate MP4, MOV, FLV, AVI, VOB, TS, TRP, M2TS, MTS, TP, DAT, WMV and MKV videos horizontally or vertically with ease.
 In the end, you also can learn how to flip video with built-in QuickTime easily.

-1 Add the video you want to rotate
+1. Add the video you want to rotate

-Just free download Filmroa for Mac(Originally Wondershare Video Editor for Mac) and launch it.
+Just free download Filmora for Mac and launch it.
 Click New Project to create a new project and enter the main interface.
 To add your video files, directly drag and drop them from Finder to the program.
 Or, you can click the Import menu or Import Media Files Here button to import media step by step.
-Then the imported files will appear in album of the primary window.
-After that, drag the files from album to storyboard.
+Then the imported files will appear in Project media of the media library window.
+After that, drag the files from album to timeline panel below.

-2 Rotate your videos in few clicks
+3. Rotate your videos in Filmora [3 Ways]

-3 Rotate the rotated video permanently
+4. Save the rotated video permanently

 When your video file is rotated perfectly, click the "Export" button.
 To save it in different formats, go to the "Formats" tab and choose whatever format you want.
 All popular video formats like MOV, M4V, MP4, AVI, WMV, FLV, MPEG and so on are supported.
 If you want to save and play the video on iPhone, iPad and iPod, go to "Device" tab and select a device from the list.
 You can also burn the upright videos to DVD discs for watching on TV or directly upload it to YouTube for sharing online.